FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 # Lab 2 Prep

 ### Get Kit and Inventory Parts
-Prior to lab Wednesday, taken inventory of the kit parts that you have, and note anything that is missing:
+Prior to the lab session on Thursday, taken inventory of the kit parts that you have, and note anything that is missing:

 ***Update your [parts list inventory](partslist.md)***

-### For Lab 2, part 1, you will need:
+### To finish this prelab, you will need:

 - [Raspberry Pi 4](https://www.adafruit.com/product/4296)
 - [Power Supply](https://www.adafruit.com/product/4298)